pnt103/Change_Filament/README.md

 # OctoPrint-Filament_Change

-This plugin makes it simpler to change filament.
+This plugin makes it simpler to change filament without special support from Marlin.

-The plugin can mimic the several of the actions available from the optional `Advanced Pause` feature built into advanced versions of Marlin.
+The plugin mimics several of the actions available from the optional `Advanced Pause` feature built into advanced versions of Marlin.
 These `Park`, `Unload`, `Load`, `Purge` and `Retract` commands are executed locally, and do not require special support in Marlin.